<< ARI Watch | Ctrl + or – enlarges or reduces text size. |

 • “What our self-styled civil libertarians [note the mockery] should really fear is another successful terror attack ... .
 Then the political responses could include [a long list of draconian measures].
 Practices like data-mining save lives [earlier the author had repeated the government handout to that effect], and in doing so they protect against far greater intrusions on individual freedom.”
 In other words, the government violating your rights protects you from the government violating your rights even more.
 If the government doesn’t violate your rights this-a-way, it will violate your rights that-a-way.

-Harry Binswanger, besides being on the governing board of the Ayn Rand Institute and a founding member, ran the “Harry Binswanger List,” or HBL.
-It was an email publication “for Objectivists, moderated by Dr. Binswanger, for discussing philosophic and cultural issues” (quoting the HBL website at the time).
+At the time, Harry Binswanger, besides being on the governing board of the Ayn Rand Institute and a founding member, ran the “Harry Binswanger List,” or HBL.
+It was an email publication “for Objectivists, moderated by Dr. Binswanger, for discussing philosophic and cultural issues” (quoting the HBL website).
 A subscription cost $145 per year.
 In 2006 there were over 800 subscribers.
 [7]

 On the day the Wall Street Journal editorial appeared – June 10, 2013 – Mr. Binswanger posted a message to his list titled